• Skip to main content

 Note about income requirements: Mexico is making the transition from Minimum Salary (MS) to Unit of Measurement and Updating (UMA) for calculating economic solvency.
 The switch is not yet complete, which means you’ll find some consulates using MS and others using UMA.
 The UMA figures are significantly lower than the MS figures, making qualifying easier for those on fixed incomes to move to Mexico.

-Short Term Visas (non-immigrant visa)
+Short Term Visas (non-immigrant visas)

 Visitors Permit / Tourist Visa (Visitante‘)

-If you’ve never been to the country and want to know if Mexico is right for you a short visit may be best.
+If you’ve never been to the country and want to know if Mexico is right for you, a short visit may be best.
 For this type of trip, you can enter on a tourist visa called the Mexico visitors’ permit.
 This permission is not a standard visa; it is a permit you receive when you arrive in the country.

 The visitors’ permit allows you to stay for 180 days.
 This is plenty of time to find out if you’re ready to move to Mexico and if you want to pursue residency.